rdkcentral/firebolt-apis/requirements/specifications/intents/play.md

  }
  ```

-If `playFirstTrack` is provided and the playlist has at least that many items, then the item denoted by `playFirstTrack` **MUST** be moved from it's original position to the front of the playlist for.
+If `playFirstTrack` is provided and the playlist has at least that many items, then the item denoted by `playFirstTrack` **MUST** be moved from it's original position to the front of the playlist for playback.

 The options object **MUST NOT** have both a `playFirstId` and a `playFirstTrack` property.